With Fire and Sword

 by Henryk Sienkiewicz

 This book, and all this authors books (I've read about 4000 pages of this guy so far, but I still can't spell his name) are terrific reads.
 This one is the first of a set that it probably unique in the worlds' literature, i.e. a four volume trilogy!
 (Hint, volume 2 has two volumes).
 I wish it was in more volumes because the books would be easier to handle, they are huge.
 Anyway, now that the important stuff is out of the way, I find a guilty pleasure in reading these books.
 Tremendous scope, epic painterly depictions of huge scenes, an impressive list of recognizable, unique and colorful characters.
 Plus he has a great sense of humour and I laughed out loud at the jokes many time.
-On the other hand, corny plot lines, one dimensional women of only two tppes: saint and sinner.
+On the other hand, corny plot lines, one dimensional show more women of only two tppes: saint and sinner.
 And one can never quite get a grip on what the authors attitude is towards the values of the period he is depicting: brutal ignorance ruled by superstition chivalry, vicious nationalism, hatred of the "lower classes".
 Can't help thinking he actually likes this stuff.
 It's easy to see why his work was not promoted during Poland's communist leadership period.
 I think that someone reading these books should read Twain's Connecticut Yankee in King Arthur's Court immediately after to get a healthier view of the reality of feudalism.
 But I can't stop reading.
-Forward Husaria!
+Forward Husaria! show less

 With Fire and Sword takes place in 17th Century Poland, and it chronicles the war between the Cossacks and the Polish gentry, from the perspective of the people involved.
 Once again, I'm reminded that this is an immeasurably more interesting way to view history than rote memorization of names and dates, and I wish I could go thump all my history teachers over the head with this big fat book.

 It's mostly about Pan Yan something-or-other (the names gave me fits), a distinguished young lieutenant in the service of Prince Yeremi (or Yarema--I never did figure out the difference--I'm guessing one is the familiar form?).
 He's returning from a mission, when he sees a man who's been attacked and nearly killed, so he rescues him.
-The man turns out to be Hmyel...whatsis, whose feud with his neighbor is what starts the Cossack rebellion.
+The man turns show more out to be Hmyel...whatsis, whose feud with his neighbor is what starts the Cossack rebellion.

 Pan Yan meets a young woman and falls in love, but her family has promised her to Bohun, of whom she's afraid.
 Much of the book concerns Pan Yan and his friends' attempts to rescue her and get her back together with Pan Yan, with an extremely brutal war in the way.
 Pan Yan is a romantic hero, a knight in shining armor, full of honor, devotion to duty, and devotion to his lady.